 I see B12 at the core of our other B vitamins.
 Once I addressed B12 with stomach acid, glutathione and lithium like I explain below, I was able to finally feel like I was able to replenish the other B’s as well.
 Before fixing my B12, I strongly disliked how Flushing Niacin made me feel, but now I enjoy it.
+I do not need to take a B-complex nearly as often in order to feel benefits now.

 This graphic is not the complete story of how I use B vitamins, but it is an attempt to help others see how it may work for some of us.

 I like to provide my body with tiny amounts of as many nutrients as I can while I finish learning about each.
 Then as I understand how my body is responding, I start playing with higher doses of each while pausing and being very careful.
-Bookmark sickoftired.com/save so you can save 10% if you order just about any of the products I’ve used to restore my own health.

 Not only is the information a bit scattered for this topic, it’s also rather complex.
 I caught onto most of this from personal experience along my healing journey and eventually backed up bits and pieces of it with science or mentions from various doctors.